-Students are more than welcome to see the counselor at any time by notifying their classroom teacher or an administrator.
-Also, guidance appointments can be made by:
+Students are more than welcome to see the counselor at any time during a study period or the 10th period of the day.
+Guidance appointments can be made by

-Requesting an appointment from the guidance secretary Teacher request Principal's recommendation Parental or community agency referrals Psychologist, nurse, or home and school visitor's request Student Assistance Program (SAP) referral
+- 1. Requesting an appointment from the guidance secretary - 2.
+Teacher request - 3.
+Principal's recommendation - 4.
+Parental or community agency referrals - 5.
+Psychologist, nurse or home and school visitor's request - 6.
+Student Assistance Program (SAP) referral